-(3) Do you consider Hong Kong investing communities have sufficient knowledge in carbon emission trading and are they ready to participate in trading CERs products?
+- 3. If you are a financial intermediary, please respond to the following questions: NA - 4.
+Do you consider Hong Kong investing communities have sufficient knowledge in carbon emission trading and are they ready to participate in trading CERs products?
 Please explain your view.

 We have highlighted a number of concerns in our response to Question 2.
 However, a number of the world's major financial institutions, which are key participants in the global carbon markets, have substantial presences in Hong Kong.
 A significant number of Chinese entities are familiar with the carbon markets and, in particular, the CDM.
-Carbon is increasingly treated as a commodity like any other, albeit with particular characteristics driven by the fact that it is a policy-driven product.
-Given these factors we do not believe that lack of knowledge will, in itself, be a barrier to the establishment of an exchange.
+Carbon is increasingly treated as a commodity, albeit with particular characteristics driven by the fact that it is a policy-driven product.
+Given these factors, we do not believe that lack of detailed knowledge will, in itself, be a barrier to the success of an exchange.